DevBaweja/Medical-Project/README.md

 ### Reflection

 This was a 12 month long project built for my BTech final year presentation .
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
-Originally the idea was presented ny my mentor Dr. Amit neogi, and with further research and discussion, I created the wireframes and basic technologies to be used.
+Originally the idea was presented our my mentor Dr. Amit neogi, and with further research and discussion, I created the wireframes and basic technologies to be used.